 Staff Appraisals

 Staff appraisals, also known as performance reviews or performance evaluations, are regular employee feedback meetings that aim to review past performance and find ways to develop performance for the future.
-The staff appraisal is an opportunity between supervisors and employees to set and review performance goals, give or receive employee feedback, identify development needs and/or weaknesses, find out motivators, and more.
+The staff appraisal is an opportunity between supervisors and employees to set and review performance goals.
+Through this process you can identify development needs and/or weaknesses, find out motivators, and more.

 During a performance evaluation, make sure that both you and your employee feel satisfied with the outcome and have an enjoyable experience.
 The staff appraisals are meant to help both managers and employees with employee development and are never supposed to leave an employee feeling like they were criticized for an hour straight.